Public Opinion Survey: Corruption, Trust in Institutions and Issues Of Public Policy

 • The majority of respondents believe that the Prosecutor’s Office (57%), Ministry of Internal Affairs (55%) and the State Security Service (55%) serve the interests of the ruling party

-• Only 30% of the poll respondents has accurate information about the government optimization in 2017 (reduction of number of Ministries).
+• Only 30% of the poll respondents have accurate information about government optimization in 2017 (reduction of the number of Ministries).
 Moreover, in the opinion of 61% of the poll respondents, the number of Ministries should be reduced further.